Information Regarding Student Complaint Resolution

-If the Chair, Dean or Provost determine that a grade was a result of arbitrary or capricious conduct on the part of the instructor, you may be allowed to withdraw from the course.
+If the Chair, Dean or Provost determines that a grade was a result of arbitrary or capricious conduct on the part of the instructor, you may be allowed to withdraw from the course.
 In the case of arbitrary or capricious conduct, the department or school may allow the substitution of another course to replace the course in question.

 All disputes concerning the accuracy of a grade must be raised within one calendar year.
 Grade changes must first be signed by the instructor and then by the department chair and the appropriate dean before being submitted to the Registrar.

 If you have complaints regarding other academic-related issues (excluding grade complaints) you should follow the procedure described above and also take account of any policies and procedures that are specific to your School and College.
 These processes are available from your Dean’s Office.
 If there are no specific procedures identified or if you have already contacted your academic department and require further assistance, please contact the Office of Community Concerns and Resolution for assistance.

 Unresolved complaints may be filed with the New York State Education Department at the following address: